hapax/hapax.github.io/assets/form.md

 curve and stick by virtue of their constituent chemicals, usually long, jointed molecular chains called polymers;
 molecules, in turn, are built like lego from a smorgasboard of atoms;
-and each atom is a tiny solar system, electrons whirring in elaborate orbitals around a dense core of protons and neutrons.
+and each atom is a tiny solar system, electrons whirring in their elaborate orbitals around a dense core of protons and neutrons.
 Thus, some philosophers conclude, only electrons, protons, and neutrons exist.